JS Prototype Methods, Objects Without `__proto__`

-In the realm of web development, JavaScript stands as a cornerstone technology, enabling the creation of dynamic, interactive web applications.
-Among its many advanced features, understanding prototype methods and objects is crucial for developers aiming to leverage JavaScript's full potential.
-This article delves into the intricacies of prototype-based inheritance and how to work with objects that lack the __proto__ property, empowering you with the knowledge to create more efficient and robust JavaScript code.
+In web development, JavaScript is a fundamental technology that enables the creation of dynamic, interactive web applications.
+Among its many advanced features, understanding prototype methods and objects is essential for developers who want to fully utilize JavaScript's capabilities.
+This article explores the complexities of prototype-based inheritance and how to handle objects without the __proto__ property, equipping you with the knowledge to write more efficient and sturdy JavaScript code.

 Objects Without __proto__